Dzongu - A place blessed by god

 How to Reach

-Dzongu is about 70kms away from Gangtok (takes about 2 hours 40 minutes by car) and located in North Sikkim… once you reach Gangtok you can take a shared vehicle or a private vehicle to Mangan (an important junction).
+Dzongu is about 70kms away from Gangtok (takes about 3 hours by car) and located in North Sikkim… from Gangtok you can take a shared vehicle or a private vehicle to Mangan.
+Mangan is the district headquarter of North Sikkim.
 You will find many shared jeeps that go to Dzongu from Mangan.
-From NJP or Siliguri the route will first take you to Singtam and then Mangan and then Dzongu.
-Although there is hardly any traffic between Singtam and Mangan, the road could be quite bumpy due to occasional landslides.
-The distance from NJP to Dzongu is 150kms and will take little over 5 hours.

 Best places to visit